avsdc/100DaysOfCode-PortfolioProjects-/PoliceCausedDeaths/README.md

 **Usage:**

 An .ipynb file called Police Deaths In USA was created in Google Drive and Google Colaboratory.
 The dataset used is police_deaths_538.csv.
-When complete, the .ipynb file can be uploaded to Github by going to File, then Save a copy in Github, name the repository to be uploaded to on Github.
+When complete, the .ipynb file can be uploaded to Github by going to File, then Save a copy in Github, name the repository to be uploaded to Github.